Conditions with similar clinical presentations that must be differentiated from Collagenous Sprue:

 id: GO:0032965

-label: positive regulation of collagen biosynthetic process
+label: regulation of collagen biosynthetic process

 - preferred_term: extracellular matrix organization